-ARBA CONFERENCE Prof. Thomas W. Olson, assistant professor of engineering, and students of the CE 400 class (Transportation) will attend a conference of American Road Builders' Association (ARBA) student chapters this Friday afternoon.
-The ARBA student chapter of West Virginia Tech and West Virginia Department of Highways is sponsoring the third annual West Virginia Highway Conference in the Engineering Auditorium at West Virginia Institute of Technology in Montgomery.
-THE HOWARD HANGER TRIO OF ATLANTA They will be at the CCC Saturday and Sunday legislation for things that need to be done and was drawn up by a committee of IDC and senate.
+THE HOWARD HANGER TRIO OF ATLANTA They will be at the CCC Saturday and Sunday Facilities survey to be presented to dorm residents A survey of dorm facilities will be passed out today at the cafeterias before dinner according to Ray Wolfe, Moundsville sophomore.
+Wolfe said the purpose of the survey is communication and legislation for things that need to be done and was drawn up by a committee of IDC and senate.
 Surveys will be given to students as they enter the cafeteria for dinner and taken up as they leave.
-Questions in the survey pertains to ac-tivities, dorm facilities, hospital service, women's hours, study areas, lounges, and tutoring and counseling services.
-"It (the survey) should have been done long ago," Wolfe stated.
+Questions in the survey pertains to activities, dorm facilities, hospital service, women's hours, study areas, lounges, and tutoring and counseling services.
+'It (the survey) should have been done long ago," Wolfe stated.
 "It is the first sign I see that Student Government and IDC are trying to get an organized idea of what the students want and need.
-It is a 14-point survey and I hope it leads to a 14-point plan of action." acide DECEMBER 11, 1970 THE PARTHENON PAGE FIVE Two swim tilts here Saturday By LARRY HURLEY Sports writer Coach Bob Saunders and the Marshall University swimming team launch the 1970-71 season this weekend with two meets at the Gullickson Hall pool.
+It is a 14-point survey and I hope it leads to a 14-point plan of action.
+Two swim tilts here Saturday By LARRY HURLEY Sports writer Coach Bob Saunders and the Marshall University swimming team launch the 1970-71 season this weekend with two meets at the Gullickson Hall pool.
 Weekend action begins with Marshall hosting Morehead State University at 4 p.m. today, then returns to the pool to entertain Eastern Kentucky University at 2 p.m.
 Saturday.
 Morehead is reported to be improved over last year's squad.
 Morehead is led by Tom Abel, a free-styler.
 Eastern Kentucky, which has had a number of All-American swimmers, will be strong again this year, according to Saunders.
-"They are a balanced team with depth and quality in each event.'
+"They are a balanced team with depth and quality in each event.
 Saunders believes this year's squad will be competitive in every event despite a lack of overall depth.
 Five returning lettermen are the backbone of this year's team.
-The distance events should be strong with the return of David Beakes, Clarksburg junior, and John Zook, on La Salle College in the Palestra.
+The distance events should be strong with the return of David Beakes, Clarksburg junior, and John Zook, Columbus, Ohio, sophomore Also returning are Ralph Gardner, Cincinnati, Ohio, junior, in the individual medley; Greg Broxterman, Cincinnati, Ohio, sophomore, in the breaststroke, and Jeff Pratt, Columbus, Ohio, sophomore, in the sprint events.
+Saunders also expects good results from Tom Gardner, Cincinnati, Ohio freshman, in the butterfly; Bob Schmitt, Cincinnati, Ohio, freshman, in the backstroke and Tom Mc-Coy, Delbarton freshman, in the diving events.
+Rounding out the team are Rick Houvouras, Huntington junior; Scott Oughterson, Stuart, Fla., freshman; Steve McBride, St. Albans freshman; John Carenbauer, Wheeling sophomore, and Bruce Kahn, West Orange, N.J., sophomore.
+All are free stylers, with Kahn also doubling as a utility man.
+"The competition this weekend will be tough.
+I feel certain both teams will know they were engaged in a real competitive swim meet.
+'We'll be shooting for some records, especially in the 400